Alphafrey946/Upsampling_all_you_need/README.md

 ## Adaptive polyphase sampling (APS)

-The current state-of-the-art solution to the shift variance problem involves adaptive sampling grid selection to ensure that the same pixels are selected regardless of any shifts in the input images [3].
+The current state-of-the-art solution to the shift variance problem involves adaptive sampling grid selection to ensure that the same pixels are selected regardless of any shifts in the input images  [Chaman and Dokmanic, 2021].

  <p align="center">
   <img src="https://user-images.githubusercontent.com/55200955/235754515-d6cbb2ef-4d1b-4573-8158-87cf2e34be44.png" alt="sq_shifted" width="450"/>
   <br>
-  <em>[Chaman, 2021]</em>
+  <em>[Chaman and Dokmanic, 2021]</em>
 </p>

 By utilizing the adaptive sampling grid, the above scenario of a one-dimensional signal shows that we are able to recover the same signal even in the case of non-shifted signals.